impeccableai/axii-examples/tasks/basics/template_container/README.md

 # Container Template Task
 ## Description
-This script does nothing, but can be used as a template for creating your own Container Tasks.
+This Task does nothing, but can be used as a template for creating your own Container Tasks.

 ## Inputs
 - `input` - input file